Resources for those interested in venture capital and private equity

 PE and VC resources

-This list of resources is intended for the students in Chicago Booth’s Private Equity and Venture Capital lab as an augmentation to the class.
+This list of resources that was originally for my students in Chicago Booth’s Private Equity and Venture Capital lab as an augmentation to the class.
 I’ve assembled it since 2001 when I started in venture.
 It was designed to assist less experienced students learn more about the industry and for advanced students the ability to go deeper on topics of interest.
 Over the years, it’s grown to the point I decided to make it public to help others interested in the business.
 I hope you find it useful.

 Email Newsletters and Blogs: